 Shop here: Microfibre Duster.

 I keep a couple of handy cleaning brushes and toothbrush in my cleaning kit to help tackle those tricky hard to clean spots.
 I really love this grout cleaning brush as it works perfectly to use to really scrub the grout between tiles.
 This window track cleaning brush really speeds up cleaning those tricky spots, I find I can get those areas cleaner much more quickly.
-I find a toothbrush is also a handy addition to a cleaning kit as well for those tough to reach spots.
+I find a toothbrush or these mini cleaning brushes is also a handy addition to a cleaning kit as well for those tough to reach spots.

 I have used microfibre cleaning cloths for quite some time now.
 It’s much more eco-friendly as they are reusable and you can just pop them in the washing machine once they are dirty.
 They work well for all general purpose cleaning tasks, as dusters and there are glass specific cloths.